Technology and Information Resources Subcommittee

 The Technology and Information Subcommittee will include:

-- Eight faculty members - one from each division (Natural & Social Sciences; Humanities & Theological Studies; Art, Conservatory & Communication), two at-large members, and a library faculty member
+- Faculty members - one from each division (Natural & Social Sciences; Humanities & Theological Studies; Art, Conservatory & Communication), two at-large members, and a library faculty member

 - The director of Project Teacher